If you haven’t already figured out, I’ll be reviewing more of Hikki’s older discography.

 The last remix on the single, “traveling -Bahiatronic Mix-“, amps up the futuristic feel, allowing for more robotic-like spacious noises, but it does not amp up the beat, keeping this song from going anywhere in terms of satisfaction upon build-up.
 It is a mellower version of the original, and it goes offbeat at certain points during the song.
 Often, the song feels a little disjointed and all over the place, and at other areas, the song has a slight groove.
 Yet, this does not hold any interest and I am left at the end of my travels feeling like the remixes were completely unnecessary.

-The first of Utada’s transition into a different realm in her music, “traveling” is a wonderful introduction.
-While the single itself lacks anything in terms of other content apart from some disconnected remixes, the title track is/was a welcome introduction to her new world, and I attribute it to being one of the best songs to really introduce me to Utada, apart from your usual Simple-and-Cleans.
+The first of Utada’s transition into a different realm in their music, “traveling” is a wonderful introduction.
+While the single itself lacks anything in terms of other content apart from some disconnected remixes, the title track is/was a welcome introduction to their new world, and I attribute it to being one of the best songs to really introduce me to Utada, apart from your usual Simple-and-Cleans.
 Give this title track a try, but steer the travel clear from the uninteresting remixes.